 - True History of the Kelly Gang – Peter Carey

 Atonement – Ian McEwanCrossed this off my list last year.
-See my review here
+My review here

 - Oxygen – Andrew Miller